aheze/Projector/README.md

 ```

 ## License
-Projector is licensed under --TODO--
+Projector is licensed under the MIT license.